Yoseph10/CGR_dashboard/README.md

 ### Structure of the repository
 - This repository has 2 scripts and 1 folder.
-- CGR Dashboard shinydashboard: Version of the dashboard using shinydashboard R package.
+- CGR Dashboard shinydashboard | Script: Version of the dashboard using shinydashboard R package.
 This version is faster and looks better.
-- CGR Dashboard AWS: Version of the dashboard using flexdashboard R package.
+- CGR Dashboard AWS | Script: Version of the dashboard using flexdashboard R package.
+- Data manipulation | folder: it contains three R scripts which procces, clean and manipulate datasets provided by the CGR.
+Some of those datasets are imported from an Amazon Web Server.

 ### Temporal output
 - The shinydashboard is located [here](https://cglmjx-yoseph10.shinyapps.io/cgr_dashboard_shinydashboard/)